futurGH/ts-docmagen/README.md

     --temp        The directory in which transpiled JavaScript is temporarily stored (auto-deleted by default) [string] [default: "docmagen"] -d, --docma       Path to docma.json file
-NOTE: If there's a docma.json file in the directory the command is called from, that file will be used by default
+NOTE: If there is a docma.json file in the directory the command is called from, that file will be used by default
                                               [string] [default: "docma.json"]
     --purge-temp  Whether to delete the temporarily generated JavaScript files after documentation has been generated [boolean] [default: true]